UCBoulder/tardigrade_stress_tools/docs/drucker-prager.rst

-These partial derivatives are implemented in ``calculateVonMises``, ``calculateDeviatoricStress``, and ``calculateMeanStress`` and are used in ``druckerPragerSurface`` to calculate the flow direction.
+These partial derivatives are implemented in ``calculateVonMises``, ``calculateDeviatoricStress``, and ``calculateMeanStress`` and are used in ``druckerPragerSurface`` to calculate the jacobian and flow direction.

-For completeness, the Drucker-Prager flow direction is included below.
+For completeness, the Drucker-Prager jacobian is included below.

 .. math::